fchastanet/bash-wsl-devenv/README.md

   - wget
 - MLocate (command locate + indexing configuration) -
-  - Mlocate deprecated in favor of fd (installed with Fzf dependency of BashProfile and ZshProfile) contrary to Mlocate, fd does not need to maintain a db of files
+  - Mlocate deprecated in favor of fd (installed with Fzf dependency of ShellBash and ShellZsh) contrary to Mlocate, fd does not need to maintain a db of files
 - Node (install n + nodejs)
 - NodeDependencies
   - hjson